-- A relevant person must not enter into or continue a business relationship or occasional transaction with a shell bank. - (2) A relevant person must take adequate measures to ensure that it does not enter into or continue a business relationship or occasional transaction with a respondent institution that permits its accounts to be used by a shell bank.
+- (1) A relevant person must not - (a) enter into or continue a business relationship; or

+- (b) carry out an occasional transaction, with a shell bank. - (2) A relevant person must take adequate measures to ensure that - (a) it does not enter into or continue a business relationship; or - (b) carry out an occasional transaction,with a respondent institution that permits its accounts to be used by a shell bank.